Saturday, January 11, 2014

 Munich-Facebook

-Erickson is a major helpful theological source with my MPhil/PhD United Kingdom theses.
+Erickson was a major helpful theological source with my MPhil/PhD United Kingdom theses.
 I am also usually in agreement with his views.
+This article slightly revised for a version on academia.edu, 20241214.

 Doctrines